syncfusion-content/extension-docs/Extension/SpreadsheetEditor-SDK-Extension/Visual-Studio/item-template.md

         ![Syncfusion<sup style="font-size:70%">&reg;</sup> WPF Spreadsheet Editor SDK Item template component](images/Add-Syncfusion-ui1.png)

-3. The Component and the features associated with the Spreadsheet EDitor SDK component will be presented within your Spreadsheet Editor SDK Item template.
+3. The Component and the features associated with the Spreadsheet Editor SDK component will be presented within your Spreadsheet Editor SDK Item template.

-4. Choose an assembly reference option such as GAC location, Essential Studio<sup style="font-size:70%">&reg;</sup> installed location, or NuGet packages to specify where the required Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies are added to the project.
+4. The required Syncfusion<sup style="font-size:70%">&reg;</sup> assemblies are added to the project from the Nuget packages reference option.

-    N> If the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Spreadsheet Editor SDK build is installed, the Installed location and GAC options will be enabled.
-Without installing the Syncfusion<sup style="font-size:70%">&reg;</sup> Essential Spreadsheet Editor SDK setup, use the NuGet option.
-The GAC option will not be available for .NET Core application.

 5. Click **Add**, and a pop-up will appear providing information about adding Component **files** and **NuGet/Assemblies** details.